goswamimohit/goswamimohit/README.md

 ### Talking about Personal Stuffs:

 👋 Hey there!
-I'm [Mohit Goswami], a passionate Data Scientist and ML Engineer with a keen interest in the fascinating realms of Natural Language Processing (NLP) and Biology.
+I'm *Mohit Goswami, a passionate Data Scientist and ML Engineer with a keen interest in the fascinating realms of Natural Language Processing (NLP) and Biology.
 Here's a quick snapshot of my journey:

 🚀 **Professional Experience:**
    - Data Scientist at , a dynamic startup in Hyderabad, India.